JetBrains/kotlin-wrappers/kotlin-react-legacy/README.md

 ## kotlin-react-legacy

-Kotlin wrapper for React library.
-Major version number of this wrapper matches that of React itself.
+Kotlin wrapper for the React library.
+The major version number of this wrapper matches that of React itself.

 ## kotlin-react vs kotlin-react-legacy